learning-zone/javascript-basics/notes/javascript.md

 []==[] or []===[] //false, refer different objects in memory {}=={} or {}==={} //false, refer different objects in memory
 ```

-#### Q. What are lambda or arrow functions?
-An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
-These function are best suited for non-method functions, and they cannot be used as constructors.

 #### Q. What is a first class function?
 In Javascript, functions are first class objects.
 First-class functions means when functions in that language are treated like any other variable.
 For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
 For example, in the below example, handler functions assigned to a listener